 Māori hunters and warriors used the silver underside of the fern leaves to find their way home.
 When bent over, the fronds would catch the moonlight and illuminate a path through the forest.

 Finally, ferns are very often used in contemporary floral arrangements to amplify the faith in the magic of love.
 After all, love and light are all that are needed for humans to heal!

 Show Your Support for our Living Veterans today...with 42 Australian lives lost in War there has been over 300 Suicides since 1999

 (32 lives lost to Mental Health Suicide in 2015)

 (78 lives lost to Mental Health Suicide in 2016)

-and it can not be accepted for this number to double in 2017
+and it can not be accepted for this number to continue to increase in 2017

 Please show your support & Gratitude by encapsulating the Spirit of Matilda Poppy and Tell A Veteran your Proud of them by saying Thankyou

 We love our Veterans, so please feel free to "Say Thankyou" in person

 Saturday: Booking for venues